MRimk/UniversityNotes/Information-security-and-privacy.md

 Side-channel leakage: leaking information via time, power, sound, etc.

 Weaknesses in the implementation of access control: authentication and authorization flaws

+## Exercises 1

+**Exercise 1** Matching mechanisms authenticity - message authentication code (keyed hash) availability - duplicate/distribute system confidentiality - isolation intergrity - hash

+**Exercise 2**
+q: In your opinion, what is the most important technical means you need to have in order to be protected against ransomware attacks?
+a: secured backups on a separate hardware, because if ransom is asked, then it is not required to pay out the ransom to get the information back.

+**Exercise 3**
+q: You are developing a website that sells cigarettes online in Switzerland.
+Imagine a cyber threat of each category below.
+For each threat, describe the goal of the threat and by which means the goal is achieved:

+- Commodity threat - get money from highly profitable company.
+Extorsion.
+- Hacktivism: goal - reduce smoking.

+**Exercise 4**
+q:In you opinion, is an anti-virus software a good protection against social engineering attacks carried out over e-mail?
+Explain why.
+What would be the best way of protecting against these attacks?
+a: no, because the attacks are aimed at people, not software availability or infection.
+To protect against these attacks, it is best to spread awareness

+**Exercise 5**
+q: An anti-malware tool adds up the sizes of all files on a disk, adds the size of the empty space and compares it to the total disk size.
+What type of malware is this software trying to detect?
+Explain why.
+a: trojan